geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/coding-standards.md

 * [Flutter Folio walkthrough](https://www.youtube.com/watch?v=yytBENOnF0w) illustrates how a single app can provide different behaviors to support the strengths of different platforms.
 * [Search pub.dev for "responsive"](https://pub.dev/packages?q=responsive) to see the many packages available to support responsive design.

+If you need to adjust the screen size for some other reason, that's OK.

 ## Use named routes